crazynightX/DeepIndel/README.md

 * HEK293t
 * T cell
 # File description
+* bert-base-uncased: The pretrained BERT weight downloaded from huggingface.
+* weight: The DeepIndel weight when training on the K562 dataset.
 * model.py: The DeepIndel model with BERT-based module.
 * model_train.py: Running this file to train the DeepIndel model.
 (5-fold cross-validation)
 * model_test.py: Running this file to evaluate the DeepIndel model.
-* vocab.txt: token vocabulary when encoding sequences.
+* vocab.txt: token vocabulary of encoding sequences.